 The training cycle consists of the following segments:

 - Fundamentals Training: New concepts are introduced along with long term technical changes.
 The training will focus on high intensity and high repetition.

 - Tournament Preparation Training: Short term and small technical adjustments are made.
 The focus is on competition tactics and strategy.

 - Tournament Peak Training: Grooving strokes to maintain sharpness and a high level of play is the focus is without overworking in preparation for competition.

 - Active Rest Training: Low tempo and limited practice providing players time to recover after periods of intense training and play.

 A unique element of the High Performance program is the mentoring model which offers participants important opportunities for character development on and off the court.

 Coach-mentors maintain a personal file for each of their mentees to track and plan the training, academic, and general character development such as competing with integrity and maintaining self-esteem.
-Other responsibilities of coach-mentors include recommending tournament schedules overseeing video analysis of strokes and match play.
-Coach-mentors also meet two times during each school year with the parents and player to report on the player’s progress and to assess parental involvement.
-Mentor-coaches also supervise the players’ required community service.
+Other responsibilities of coach-mentors include recommending tournament schedules, supervising the player’s required community service, and monitoring player development both on and off court.
+Coach-mentors are available to meet with the parents and player to report on the player’s progress.

 JTCC’s mentoring relationships foster a value-based community and encourage players to become mentors in their own communities.